2023 Best Value Health/Medical Admin Services Associate Degree Schools in Washington

 Top 10 Best Health & Medical Administrative Services Associate Degree Schools

-Spokane Community College undergraduate students pay an average of $3,928 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Spokane Community College are $3,928 a year.
 Health & Medical Administrative Services majors at Spokane Community College take out an average of $18,133 in student loans while working on their Associate Degree.

-Read full report on Health & Medical Administrative Services at Spokane Community College
+Full Health & Medical Administrative Services at Spokane Community College Report

-Tacoma Community College undergraduate students pay an average of $4,901 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Tacoma Community College are $4,901 per year.
 While working on their Associate Degree, health & medical administrative services majors at Tacoma Community College accumulate an average of around $21,575 in student debt.

 A rank of #3 on this year’s list means Centralia College is a great value for health & medical administrative services students working on their associate degree.
-Located in the distant town of Centralia, Centralia College is a public school with a small student population.
+Located in the town of Centralia, Centralia College is a public school with a small student population.

 In-state tuition fees for undergraduate students at Clark College are $4,529 per year.
 While working on their Associate Degree, health & medical administrative services majors at Clark College accumulate an average of around $20,865 in student debt.

-Lower Columbia College came in at #7 in this year’s edition of the Best Value Health/Medical Admin Services Associate Degree Schools in Washington ranking.
-Located in the city of Longview, LCC is a public college with a small student population.
+Lower Columbia College landed the #7 spot in the 2023 rankings for the best value associate degree health & medical administrative services programs.
+Located in the city of Longview, LCC is a public school with a small student population.

 Read full report on Health & Medical Administrative Services at Lower Columbia College